-In Schools: Global Hand Washing Day took place on October 15, 2015.
-JDA's WASH team hosted two puppet show programs for Wali Asr Girls & Boys Primary School and Sayed Jalal Sadat Girls & Boys Primary School.
+In Schools: JDA with sponsorship from Palisade Rotary Club, hosted a puppet show for Farida Balkhi High School where 1,044 students participated in the activities.
+Global Hand Washing Day took place on October 10-11, 2016.
+JDA's WASH team hosted two puppet show programs for Charsang Boy's Primary School and Zabiullah Girl's High School where another 369 students participated.
 The goal of this program is to make children aware of the importance of personal hygiene and how it affects their daily lives through a fun and interactive way.
 This program educates students on hand washing, diarrhea, and the use of safe water.
 JDA installed sinks with 144 liter capacity and 650 liter capacity drinking water stations at each school for the sustainability of the program.
 The presence of hand washing stations is critical in getting students to wash their hands after each latrine use or contact with unclean surfaces.
-A total of 727 children received direct hygiene instruction while 2,908 children received indirect instruction.
+A total of 1,413 children received direct hygiene instruction while 4,596 children received indirect instruction.